tango-controls/tango-doc/source/development/device-api/ds-guideline/device-server-guidelines.rst

 ---------------------------

-The first step in designing a device is to define the commands and the attributes via Pogo (use Pogo to define the Tango interface).
+The first step in designing a device is to define the commands and the attributes via Pogo (use :program:`Pogo` to define the Tango interface).

 Except in (very) particular cases, always use an attribute to expose the data produced by the device.
 The command concept exists